 Mechanical

 Ventilation for the underground enclosure area is to be provided by a CHW/HW/Desiccant dedicated outside air system (DOAS) located in the near detector Service Building (LBNF-40) mechanical area.
-The DOAS shall provide adequate personnel ventilation and dehumidified neutral air to the underground space for humidity control and positive pressurization with respect to the near detector Hall.
+The DOAS will provide adequate personnel ventilation and dehumidified neutral air to the underground space for humidity control and positive pressurization with respect to the near detector Hall.
 Maximum final space humidity shall be 50% RH.
 The two ventilation systems serving the near detector Hall/Support Rooms and the emergency egress corridor (including stairway and elevator areas also) are provided by separate AHUs that are located in the surface service building.
 Additional local cooling in the near detector Hall/Support Rooms will be provided by a 6,000-CFM CHW AHU that will be located below grade in the near detector hall.
 Local cooling for the near detector Hall control room will be provided by small fan coil units.
 A separate ODH emergency ventilation exhaust system will be required for a LAr detector.
 This system will draw air from the LAr spill containment and exhaust directly to the outside through a separate dedicated 36-inch exhaust duct.

 The near detector technology is evolving and not well defined at this time.
 The heat rejection system for the selected near detector technology will be developed during preliminary design.
 Detector power estimates as high as 3 MW have been discussed.